dsccommunity/SharePointDsc/.github/ISSUE_TEMPLATE.md

-Before submitting an issue to this project, please take a moment to provide the following details if possible:

-- [ ] Is this a bug request or an enhancement request?
-- [ ] Version of PowerShell the DSC Target Node is running.
-- [ ] Operating system the DSC Target Node is running.
-- [ ] Version of this DSC resource you're using.
+_Please provide the following information regarding your issue (place N/A if certain fields don't apply in your case:_

-- [ ] Details of the error that is occurring.
+**Details of the scenario you try and problem that is occurring:**

-- [ ] The DSC configuration that is using the resource.
+**The DSC configuration that is using the resource:**

-Thank you for contributing.
+**Version of the Operating System and PowerShell the DSC Target Node is running:**

+**Version of the DSC module you're using:**

-Your feedback and support is greatly appreciated.
+_Your feedback and support is greatly appreciated._

-If you are able to resolve this issue or add new features, you may submit a Pull Request against this project.
+_If you are able to resolve this issue or add new features, you may submit a Pull Request against this project._
-Please see the [Contribution Guideliness](https://github.com/powershell/xSharePoint/wiki/Contributing%20to%20xSharePoint) for information on how to contribute.
+_Please see the [Contribution Guideliness](https://github.com/powershell/xSharePoint/wiki/Contributing%20to%20xSharePoint) for information on how to contribute._